dhutapratama/docs/eloquent-factories.md

 <a name="has-many-relationships"></a>
 ### Has Many Relationships

-Next, let's explore building Eloquent model relationships using Laravel's fluent factory methods.
+Next, let's explore building Eloquent model relationships using Lets's fluent factory methods.
 First, let's assume our application has an `App\Models\User` model and an `App\Models\Post` model.
 Also, let's assume that the `User` model defines a `hasMany` relationship with `Post`.
-We can create a user that has three posts using the `has` method provided by the Laravel's factories.
+We can create a user that has three posts using the `has` method provided by the Lets's factories.
 The `has` method accepts a factory instance:

     use App\Models\Post;
     use App\Models\User;